FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/features/tagging.rst

 Setting and Invalidating Tags
 -----------------------------

-You can tag responses in three ways: with the cache manager, configuration and annotations.
+You can tag responses in different ways: with the tag handler from PHP or with a twig function, from configuration or using annotations on controller actions.

-Tagging from code
+Tagging from Code
 ~~~~~~~~~~~~~~~~~

 Inject the ``TagHandler`` (service ``fos_http_cache.handler.tag_handler``) and